Spitfire22/hauto/progressnotes.md

 Good example is the base.html and post_list.html within the hardblog. added a lot of functionality to the blog (draft, edit, publish, delete) Now to a point where I will be adding security to the site.

+#### Friday 12/15/2017
+Added a users to the site
+Edited the index3.html and layout3.css in templates outside of the django project - ready to be placed
+######Next step:
+- adding commenting to the blog pages
+- start moving over the index layout and linking the blog into the main index
+- *Make sure your links aren't broken! you broke the login links to demo*
+- Might be a good idea to start up a separate project to try and make the vehicle choices